 There are indeed ways to prevent a leaking faucet.
 Maintaining optimal water pressure, keeping the water quality free of extra minerals, and making sure the faucets are kept dry, are all preventative measures for avoiding faucet leak repairs.

-When the water pressure coming into your home is too high, it could stress the plumbing fixtures in your home.
+water pressure coming into your home is too high, it could stress the plumbing fixtures in your home.
 The tell-tale signs of excessive water pressure are unusual noises coming from the supply pipes and leaky plumbing fixtures.
 This is one instance where you should use a professional to evaluate the water pressure coming to your house and, if need be, have a pressure-reducing valve installed to enhance the performance of your plumbing system.

 Hard water contributes to several plumbing issues including leaking faucets; so evaluate the hardness of your water with a simple testing kit you can find at most hardware stores.
 If your water is found to be too hard, you can install a water softener that removes minerals that lead to hard water.